nick-kopy/Exploration-of-bike-share-programs-post-pandemic/README.md

 >Comparing Q2 and Q3 in Chicago:
 > p =  1.25e-12

 Once again, our t-test comparisons yield p values lower than our 0.0125 threshold on both accounts.
-We fail to reject the null that quarter ride counts are sampled from the same distribution, and have evidence to support them being different.
+We reject the null that quarter ride counts are sampled from the same distribution, and have evidence to support them being different.

 The difference here is that LA moves from bad to worse.
 Chicago moves from bad to good again.
 Chicago recovers while LA does not.